Supported Internships

 With your support, you could help a young person to grow and adapt to the world of work.
 The overall aims of supported internships are:

-• Develop the skills valued by employers and enabling them to display their value in the workplace
+- To support the intern to develop the skills valued by employers and to enable them to demonstrate their value in the workplace.

 What is an Education Health Care Plan (ECHP)?